 Burnley Factory Workers In The 1960s

-This 16mm short film was made during the 1960s.
+The 16mm short film displayed above was made during the 1960s.
 Lasting just under 5 minutes, it is silent but shown in colour.

 Events shown in the film include: